 Finishing nursing school at the height of the COVID-19 pandemic was a unique experience for Wulff and her classmates.
 “It prepared us to be flexible and deal with the unexpected in a way that wouldn’t have normally been part of our training.”
 With the unpredictability, students and faculty had to adapt to clinicals and protocols surrounding COVID-19 procedure, among other unexpected obstacles.

 Wulff is employed at UC Health on the CU Anschutz Medical Campus.
-She is a clinical nurse in the Clinical Translational Research Center and performs research studies on volunteer participants.
+She is a clinical nurse in the Clinical Translational Research Center, which is part of the Colorado Clinical and Translational Sciences Institute, and performs research studies on volunteer participants.
 The studies range from focus areas of bone research, neurology, weight loss, COVID monoclonal antibodies, and everything in between.
 Wulff’s eventual goal is to attend CU College of Nursing for a master’s in nursing leadership.
 Ideally, she would like to have a position managing a unit or clinic as a nurse manager.

 To undergraduate nursing students, Wulff advises that perseverance will serve them well throughout the program.
 “We all have experienced adversity in the last few years.
 I hope that students take time to reflect on why they were drawn to nursing and that they know the end goal is worth it.”